 Every time end-users try to login from a different location to your offices then it will ask for their password.
 This will then be authenticated against a one-time password (OTP) sent to your Smartphone or a hardware token.
 If it doesn’t match, you don’t get in.
 Each OTP only lasts about 15 minutes making this the best solution for access management.

 One downside to MFA is the end-users can get really frustrated putting in a password to access network resources.
-One way around this is to all a trusted device to log in to the network and hold a password for the day or until it is removed and used from a second location.
+One way around this is to allow a trusted device to log in to the network and hold a password for the day or until it is removed and used from a second location.

 If you’re interested in talking about Access Management and seeing what we could do for your organisation, please get in touch.